21,99 €

 Autorenporträt

-Raymond Antrobus is the author of four collections of poetry, most recently Signs/Music (Tin House), of which the title poem was published in The New Yorker.
-His work has won numerous prizes in the UK, where his poems have been added to school examination syllabi.
-He is also the author of a children's book, Can Bears Ski?, which became the first story broadcast on the BBC entirely in British Sign Language.
-Raymond was elected a Fellow of the Royal Society of Literature and appointed an MBE.
+Raymond Antrobus is the author of three collections of poetry, most recently Signs/Music, of which the title poem was published in The New Yorker.
+His work has won numerous prizes in the UK, where his poems are frequently taught in schools.
+He is also the author of two children's books, including Can Bears Ski?, which became the first story broadcast on the BBC entirely in British Sign Language.
+Antrobus was elected a Fellow of the Royal Society of Literature and appointed an MBE.
+He lives in London.